rubyworks/clik/README.md

 this very simple one, no big deal.
 But it's nice to have for simple use cases.

+## Acknowledgements

+Many thanks are in order to Michel Martens and his Clap library, who (AFAIK) pioneered the simple and elegant approach to option parsing.

 ## Copyrights & License

 CLI.K is copyrighted open-source software.

   Copyright (c) 2013 Rubyworks

-CLI.K is base on ...
-Clap library.
+CLI.K is base on Michel Marten's Clap library.

-  Copyright (c) ...
+  Copyright (c) 2010 Michel Martens

 See LICENSE.txt and NOTICE.txt files for details.